 | Google Business Profile | Free | Views, calls, clicks, and direction requests from your GBP listing |

 Start with the three free tools.
-That covers 80% of what you need.
+That covers about 80% of what you need.

 Your Simple Monthly SEO Check-In Routine

 You don't need to spend hours on this.
-A focused 30 minutes a month covers everything that matters.
+A focused 30 minutes a month covers everything that matters, and most of that time goes on the one task that's genuinely worth it.

 Block 30 minutes on the first Monday of every month and treat it as non-negotiable.